Neurocognitive Assessment Laboratory

 - Laboratory location and faculty staff offices: 6th Floor, Barringer Wing, Hospital West Complex

-Faculty: Barth, Bender, Broshek, Freeman.
+Faculty: Barth, Bender, Broshek, De Marco

 Clinical: The Neurocognitive Assessment Laboratory specializes in the assessment of brain-behavior relationships, providing information about cognitive and behavioral strengths and weaknesses in relationship to neuropathological conditions, and offering suggestions for treatment and rehabilitation.
 Neurocognitive assessments consist of standardized, objective paper-pencil, mechanical, and computerized tests that quantify neurocognitive deficits and compare each patient’s performance to a normative data sample of same-age peers.
-Adolescents through geriatric patients are referred for both inpatient and outpatient assessments by many medical specialties including psychiatry, neurology, neurosurgery, and internal medicine, and patients come from within the UVA Health System, the local community, the Commonwealth of Virginia, and from other states.
+Adolescents through geriatric patients are referred for both inpatient and outpatient assessments by many medical specialties including neurology, neurosurgery, internal medicine, and psychiatry and patients come from within the UVA Health System, the local community, the Commonwealth of Virginia, and from other states.
 The most common referral questions relate to the following:

 - Traumatic brain injury and other neurological trauma